SUMMARY

 TAKEAWAYS

-Filmmakers used real constraints to create inventive practical effects for films like Labyrinth and Aliens.
+Filmmakers used real-world constraints to create inventive practical effects for '80s and '90s movies.

-The Aliens Queen puppet combined hydraulics with two internal puppeteers for organic movement.
+The Aliens Queen puppet utilized hydraulics and internal puppeteers for organic movement.

-Titanic utilized large miniatures and tilting sets, while Die Hard featured practical stunts for actors.
+Titanic featured large miniatures and tilting sets, while Die Hard used silicone feet for glass walking.